 9. The colour is all wrong

-Due to the prominence of the sofa in a living room scene, the colour you choose for your sofa will depend on whether you want an understated or statement interior scheme.
-Go for a complementary colour for a blended look, something that pops in an otherwise neutral scene or a loud shade in a more eclectic home.
-As mentioned, we would recommend getting hold of fabric swatches, what looks great in the showroom might look completely different when immersed in your home setting.
+Due to the prominence of the sofa in a living room scene, the colour you choose for your couch will depend on whether you want an understated or statement interior scheme.
+Go for a complementary colour for a blended look, something that pops in an otherwise neutral scene, or a bold shade in a more eclectic home.
+As mentioned, we recommend getting hold of fabric swatches because what looks great in the showroom might look completely different when immersed in your home setting.

 10. It’s bad quality

-Quality sofas are worth the investment for three reasons: they look fantastic, they feel fantastic and they will keep looking and feeling fantastic for years to come.
-Go for a brand you trust that puts care into their product design.
-For example, all our sofas are built with hardwood in the frame, which not only makes for a more comfortable spot for our plump-free pillows to rest on, but also means they are built to last.
-Good quality sofas may seem more expensive now, but will end up costing less in the long run.
+High-quality sofas are worth the investment for three reasons: they look fantastic, they feel fantastic and they will keep looking and feeling fantastic for years to come.
+Choose a brand you trust that puts care into its product design.
+For example, all our settees are built with hardwood in the frame, which not only makes for a more comfortable spot for our plump-free pillows to rest on, but also ensures they are built to last.
+Luxury sofas may seem more expensive initially, but they end up costing less in the long run.

 Want to know more about choosing a sofa for your home?
-Read our post on finding the right sofa for your living room and then start shopping our full range of quality, comfortable sofas.
+Read our post on finding the right sofa for your living room, then start shopping for our full range of high-quality and comfy sofas.
+Tag us in your new seating styles on Instagram with #OakFurnitureland #GrowYourHome.